jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ### How to Print Stock Card Qty

-- Same as Print Stock Card the different is this report is just shown Qty
+- Similar to Print Stock Card, but this report only shows the quantity.

 ## Print Stock Month End Balance

-- Print Stock Month End Balance can be used to see your month end stock quantity and total cost .
+- Print Stock Month End Balance can be used to view your month end stock quantity and total cost .

 ### How to Print Stock Month End Balance